 Since 1997, our ethos and commitment to providing great fresh food served by well-trained people who really care has remained consistent.
 We approach food service with a simple, no fuss attitude.
 We use the best British ingredients, nothing processed, nothing added, just honest great food every day.

 We provide a three week rolling menu that changes each term to incorporate seasonal ingredients.
 All food is cooked on site, from scratch, by our experienced team of chefs, which means that we are able to cater for most needs, food allergies and intolerances.
 We provide a vegetarian option each day and, as we have a number of pupils with nut allergies, King’s is a nut-free zone.

 In the Infants, we provide a hot, nutritious midday meal and the cost of these is included in school fees.
 We practice ‘family style dining’, whereby teachers and staff dine with the children who learn the importance of good table manners, how to use a knife and fork correctly, and are encouraged to try a range of different food types.

 All pupils are issued with a Smart Card to purchase a school lunch and, in Seniors, a mid-morning snack.
 Parents use ParentPay to credit their child’s account so as to pay for meals and snacks consumed.
 Feedback from our pupils is encouraged and this is channeled through the Catering Committees and School Council.
-Each member of the School community has the opportunity to contribute to the continuing discussion of food provision.

 Pupils are offered opportunities to participate in a range of activities to learn cooking, baking and catering skills.
 In both the Infants & Juniors, children are able to start their love of cooking in an after-school Cookery Club.